Healing of the gods

 When it comes to the ways of medicine, the ancient Greeks may have been on to something.
 Their curative methods revolved around two things: water and sleep.

 True, they thought that the gods visited the ill in their dreams and healed them with divine powers.
-But, nonetheless, they understood the restorative power in a good rest and proper hydration.
+But, nonetheless, they understood the restorative power of a good rest and proper hydration, two things I’m very appreciative of myself.

 Epidaurus Sanctuary and Theatre at Asklepios, Greece,

-In the settlement of Epidaurus, in the south of the country, they built a sanctuary for the ill.
-It was the 6th century BC when the work began on what was to become known as the cradle of medicine.
+And it was in the settlement of Epidaurus, in the Peloponnese region of Greece, they built a sanctuary for the ill, dedicated to the god Asclepius.
+In the 6th century BC, work began on a sacred site that what was to become known as the cradle of medicine.

 Epidaurus Sanctuary and Theatre at Asklepios, Greece,